Lanecrest/PyWeek35/README.md

 -Implemented a title screen

--Optimized some code in some places, updated readme/license
+-Optimized some code in some places

+-Updated readme/license

 -Added some sound effects using stock Arcade sounds